danwerner21/CUBIX09/README.md

 The ASSIGN.EXE program can be used to remap drives in real time.

-A disk image (DISK.IMG) is provided in this repo that can be written to a device to bootstrap the system.
+A disk image (CUBIX_DISK.IMG) is provided in this repo that can be unzipped and written to a device to bootstrap the system.
 It conformes to the default drive mapping table above.
 Cubix HDDs are configured as 32mb drives, therfore at least a 32mb drive is required without altering the disk geometry.

 It is expected that you set Cubix's system directory to the SYSTEM folder on drive B:
 ```